ZwwWayne/mmMOT/README.md

 conda install --file requirements.txt
 ```

-Then install follow the guide to install [SECOND](https://github.com/traveller59/second.pytorch) thus you can get the detection results.
+Then follow the guide to install [SECOND](https://github.com/traveller59/second.pytorch), we use the same environment as that for SECOND.

 ## Usage